In recent years, detoxing your body has become quite the health trend.

 2. Fiber Detox

-Another common detox fad is the use of large amounts of dietary fiber to help pull toxins out of your digestive tract.
+Another common detox fad is the use of large amounts of dietary fiber to help sweep toxins out of your digestive tract.

 While there is some merit to this idea, there’s one major problem.

-(Note: Learn how to use a carrot a day to improve your thyroid health in this article on “How to Boost Your Thyroid in 60-Seconds with a Carrot”.)
+(Note: Learn how to use a carrot a day to support your thyroid health in this article on “How to Boost Your Thyroid in 60-Seconds with a Carrot”.)

 3. Vegetable Juice Detox